-The AIIA Navigating Digital Government Summit, hosted in Canberra, is an outstanding opportunity to share the digital success stories that are modernising New South Wales government and how we are better serving our citizens by providing more responsive, accessible and personalised public services.
+The AIIA Navigating Digital Government Summit is an outstanding opportunity to share the digital success stories that are modernising New South Wales government and how we are better serving our citizens by providing more responsive, accessible and personalised public services.

 It is also an opportunity to look forward; towards innovations in technology and digital operations that drive deeper transformation and modernisation outcomes in government.
 These ambitions can only be fulfilled by adopting progressive procurement practices and truly collaborative working; breaking down the barriers to Departmental and industry partnering.
 It is only through better collaboration that we will succeed in joining up service delivery, using more streamlined and cost effective models.

 It is exciting for the AIIA community, including Informed Solutions as the Platinum sponsor for the event, to play our part in supporting NSW government’s digital transformation journey.
 It is also a privilege to be here to help celebrate the progress we are making in enabling Digital Government to be a force for good in NSW and more widely across all Australia.

 Being a force for good recognises that government need not just be restricted to the functional business of getting public services delivered through online channels.
 NSW government is arguably the biggest consumer of IT and Digital services in Australia and has formidable spending power.
 How NSW government choses to flex that considerable marketplace influence, determines how much of a force for good it will be.
 Wise government procurement stimulates private sector investment in innovative technologies and services; helps create high value jobs through better training and skills development; and supports greater productivity, innovation and growth in our economy.